 What about long feathered paddles?
 As it turns out, if you use a long paddle and hold your hands low you need to twist your wrist back with even the slightest feather angles.
 Long paddles, straight wrists and feather angles, it appears, are entirely incompatible.
 If you go with a long paddle and a low hand position, you’re better off unfeathered.

-Verdict: Feathered or unfeathered kayak paddle?
+Final verdict: Feathered or unfeathered kayak paddle?

 So, there you have it.
 There isn’t one answer to the feathered versus unfeathered argument—there are two.
 If you want to avoid repetitive use injury, you should try to keep your wrists straight during your forward stroke, and there are a couple of ways to do it.

 Which kayak paddle blade angle is best?
 If you prefer a short paddle for maximum power, use a feather angle between 30 and 45 degrees.
 If you would rather use a long paddle allowing your hands to be held low, an unfeathered paddle will keep your wrists straight.
 That’s the answer.
 Keep your wrists straight and keep paddling.

 Whether or not you use a feathered paddle should depend on your paddling style and paddle length, according to author Brian Day. | Feature Photo: Andrew Strain